GSA/piv-guides/_devconfig/ssh-linux.md

 ## Assumptions

-These SSH for Linux procedures are intended to be used by System Administrators (SAs) or other IT professionals.
+These SSH for Linux procedures are intended for use by System Administrators (SAs) or other IT professionals.

 ## Prerequisites